matrix-org/matrix.org/content/blog/2025/04/2025-04-02-matrix-auth-service.md

 Your current sessions will remain active after the migration has taken effect.
 In other words, you will not be logged out of your clients.

-We’re providing backwards compatibility for existing Matrix clients - this does not remove the stable Matrix 1.14 APIs.
+We’re providing backwards compatibility for existing Matrix clients - this does not remove the stable pre-Matrix 2.0 APIs.
 You can read more about the impact on clients in our previously published blog article - [Authentication changes on Matrix.org](https://matrix.org/blog/2025/01/06/authentication-changes/).

 ## This is only the beginning!